AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="html-filtering-rules-attributes"></a>
 #### Special attributes

-In addition to usual attribures, which value is every element checked for, there is a set of special attributes that change the way a rule works.
+In addition to usual attributes, which value is every element checked for, there is a set of special attributes that change the way a rule works.
 Below there is a list of these attributes:

 <a id="tag-content-attribute"></a>
 ##### `tag-content`